DASL-Lab/alcov-nooks-crannies/README.md

-# Alcov
+# Alcov - Nooks and Crannies

+This is a fork of the `alcov` tool which is designed for estimation of abundances based on a subset of the genome.
+It is being designed to be used on the same file many many times to see how the choice of mutations affects the results.

-Abundance learning for SARS-CoV-2 variants.
+Abundance learning for SARS-CoV-2 variants *for particular subsets of the genome*.
 The primary purpose of the tool is:

 * Estimating abundace of variants of concern from wastewater sequencing data